A Brief History

 - 2001 - Keeping in pace with the development in management education, the management programme MA (PM & IR) was revamped and transformed into MHRM.
 Along with MBA, the MHRM programme was shifted to the new valley campus at Kakkanad.

-- 2002 - The Bachelor of Social Work (BSW) programme, first of its kind in Kerala, was introduced by the School of Social Work.
+- 2002 - The Bachelor of Social Work (BSW) programme, the first of its kind in Kerala, was introduced by the School of Social Work.

 - 2003 - The college achieved a record hundred percent placement for students enrolled in the MBA programme.
 Today, the alumni are placed with top companies in India and across the globe.